Health and Strong Societies

 Regional Profile

 In a world of global instant media, advertising imagery in one country can influence cultural ideals across borders, with occasional devastating effects on health.
 When Harvard anthropologist and psychiatrist, Dr. Anne Becker, suspected television as the culprit in a spike of eating disorder symptoms among girls in Fiji, she conducted targeted research to understand why this was happening and what to do about the problem.
 Eating disorders can lead to malnutrition, heart disease, and organ complications, and they are associated with depression and low self-esteem that can lead to suicidal tendencies.
 Treatment requires mental health intervention, a rare resource in poor countries.
 Becker found that girls were most influenced by their peers’ exposure to mass media, but education could help.
 Effective responses call for engaging parents to raise awareness, training teachers so they can help identify students at risk, and political activism to change policies.
-Learn More.

 Population Snapshot

 The rate of imprisonment in the United States more than quadrupled during the last four decades.
 With nearly 1 out of every 100 adults in prison or jail, the rate is 5 to 10 times higher than those in Western Europe and other democracies.
 With just under one-quarter of the world's prisoners held in American prisons, the U.S. prison population of 2.2 million adults is now by far the largest in the world.
 Perhaps most disturbing is the disproportionate representation of men under age 40 and minorities, and the prevalence of drug and alcohol addictions, mental and physical illnesses, and lack of work preparation.
-A recent landmark National Research Council Report analyzes the historically unprecedented rise in the use of incarceration in the U.S. and the consequences for the people imprisoned, their families and communities, and for U.S. society.
-Learn More.
+A landmark National Research Council report analyzes the historically unprecedented rise in the use of incarceration in the U.S. and the consequences for the people imprisoned, their families and communities, and for U.S. society.

 Sector Perspective

 When London’s first public drinking fountain opened in 1859, thousands of people came out to celebrate the installation.
 Before then, access to clean water in London was nearly impossible for poorer classes, leading to the rampant spread of waterborne diseases like cholera.
 Shortly after the father of modern epidemiology, John Snow, discovered the role of water in the spread of cholera, London philanthropists spearheaded the construction of hundreds of water fountains.
 Their design still posed one problem: Most fountains used common cups, which also spread disease.
 Want to know what happens next?
 In this episode of the radio show 99% Invisible, host Roman Mars dives deep into the history and design of the now ubiquitous water fountain, also tracking its connections to public health, the temperance movement, and even segregation.
-Learn More.
+Learn more about water, sanitation, and hygiene.

 Featured

 This essay examines how emerging models of education in medicine, public health, and engineering are evolving to reflect the needs for an increasingly globalized world.
 While public health education is increasingly accommodating scholars who come from a diversity of backgrounds, engineering education is incorporating real-world challenges that not only focus on the core concepts but the applications of the concepts in complex environments.
 After all, resource-poor and rich countries are challenged by a similar set of problems—both need health systems that emphasize access, coverage, quality, and affordability.
-Arguing that we need to rethink the way in which we train health sector professionals, the authors suggest that the contemporary graduate is one who “understands systems beyond the individual organ; understands disease and cure in context; and has developed the knowledge, skills, and tools to innovate, seeing the global context as a resource for understanding and ideas rather than as developing countries in need.”
-Learn More.
+Arguing that we need to rethink the way in which we train health sector professionals, the authors suggest that the contemporary graduate is one who “understands systems beyond the individual organ; understands disease and cure in context; and has developed the knowledge, skills, and tools to innovate, seeing the global context as a resource for understanding and ideas rather than as developing countries in need."